scaleoutsystems/fedn/README.md

 ## Getting started

-The easiest way to start with FEDn is to use the provided docker-compose templates to launch a sandbox environment consisting of one Reducer, one Combiner, and a number of Clients.
+The easiest way to start with FEDn is to use the provided docker-compose templates to launch a local sandbox environment consisting of one Reducer, two Combiners, and five Clients.
 Together with the supporting storage and database services (currently Minio and MongoDB), this consitutes a minimal system for training a federated model using the Federated Averaging strategy.
-This repository bundles a number of test projects.
-These can be found in the 'test' folder.
-These projects can be used as templates for creating your own custom federated model using for the framework.
+FEDn projects are templated projects that contain the user-provided model appplication components needed for federated training.
+This repository bundles a number of such test projects in the 'test' folder.
+These projects can be used as templates for creating your own custom federated model using the framework.

 Clone the repository and follow these steps: